Section 13: Drug formulary commission

-Section 13.
-There shall be in the department a drug formulary commission consisting of 16 members.
-The commission shall include: the commissioner of public health or a designee, who shall serve as the chair of the commission; the director of Medicaid or a designee; the commissioner of insurance or a designee; and 13 members appointed by the governor.
-The membership shall include a clinical pharmacist, a pharmaceutical chemist, a clinical pharmacologist, a retail pharmacist, a person with experience in insurance pharmacy benefit design; 2 persons with experience in pharmaceutical manufacturing, 1 of whom shall have experience with biologics; 4 practicing physicians, 1 of whom shall specialize in addiction medicine and 1 of whom shall specialize in the treatment of chronic pain; and 2 persons who are not involved in the delivery of health services who shall be representatives of the public.
-One of the two public appointees by reason of age, training, experience and affiliation shall represent the interests of the elderly.
-None of the members may be employed by any pharmaceutical manufacturing company or private insurer.
+Section 13. (a) There shall be in the department a drug formulary commission consisting of 16 members.
+The commission shall include: the commissioner of public health or a designee, who shall serve as the chair of the commission; the director of Medicaid or a designee; the commissioner of insurance or a designee; and 13 members appointed by the governor, which shall include: a clinical pharmacist; a pharmaceutical chemist; a clinical pharmacologist; a retail pharmacist; a person with experience in insurance pharmacy benefit design; 2 persons with experience in pharmaceutical manufacturing, 1 of whom shall have experience with biologics; 4 practicing physicians, 1 of whom shall specialize in addiction medicine and 1 of whom shall specialize in the treatment of chronic pain; and 2 persons who are not involved in the delivery of health services who shall be representatives of the public.
+One of the 2 public appointees by reason of age, training, experience and affiliation shall represent the interests of the elderly.
+None of the members may be employed by a pharmaceutical manufacturing company or private insurer.
 Members shall serve for a term of 3 years, but a person appointed to fill a vacancy shall serve only for the unexpired term.

 Any person or party in interest aggrieved by a finding or report of the commission shall be entitled to a judicial review thereof as provided in section fourteen of chapter thirty A.